 What Are the Chances of a False Positive Pregnancy Test?

 A false positive pregnancy test is when a pregnancy test says you're pregnant, but you're not actually pregnant.
-It's rare to have a false positive (home pregnancy tests are 97 to 99 percent accurate), but it could happen.
+It's rare to have a false positive (home pregnancy8 tests are 97 to 99 percent accurate), but it could happen.

 There are a few different reasons for a false positive pregnancy test, but the most common is that the test is sensitive to hCG, the pregnancy hormone, and can pick up small traces of it in your urine even if you're not actually pregnant.
 So if you've had a recent miscarriage or abortion, small amounts of hCG could still be present.